World Hypertension Day: How Much Do You Know About Blood Pressure?

 Do this: Ask, "is there a dietitian near me?"
 Consult one to help you chart out a weight loss program.
 Please avoid crash diets.
 Go slow and steady in losing pounds.
 This is a healthier way.
 It also gives more permanent results.
 World Hypertension Day promotes wellness of heart by asking people to begin with achieving a healthy body weight.

 Everybody knows that reducing salt in food can help to reduce blood pressure.
 But do you know why salt is an enemy of hypertension?
 Sodium in salt makes the body retain fluid.
 This can lead to swelling in legs and feet and difficulty in breathing.
 Fluid retention can make it difficult for your heart to function well.

 Do this: Avoid sprinkling extra salt on food before eating.
 Use more of herbs and zero-salt seasonings.
 Ensure your canned foods are unsalted.
 Avoid processed foods, which are notorious for their high salt content.
 Use more fresh ingredients in your recipes.

 3. Bring down that glass

 If you cut down on alcohol consumption, your heart will thank you.
-You can drink because a study reveals that limited drinks help to increase good cholesterol level (hurray!), but go overboard and your heart weakens; your blood pressure rises.
+You can drink because a study reveals that limited drinks help to increase good cholesterol levels (hurray!), but go overboard and your heart weakens; your blood pressure rises.
 Excessive alcohol consumption can also add empty calories to your body.

-Red wine is famous for being heart friendly.
+Red wine is famous for being heart-friendly.
 Some experts list it among foods that lower blood pressure.
 However, be careful with this one too, as no evidence clearly suggests that polyphenols present in red wine benefit the heart.
 World Hypertension Day 2018 promotes moderation in eating and drinking for a healthy living.

 Do this: Take just one or two drinks a day.
 It is also a good idea to avoid drinking daily.
 If you are in the danger zone, it is better to avoid alcohol completely.